openhab/openhab-docs/_addons_bindings/zwave/doc/eurotronic/spirit_0_0.md

 Backlight

-The following option values may be configured -:
+The following option values may be configured, in addition to values in the range 0 to 1 -:

 | Value  | Description |
 |--------|-------------|